Don't be so negative! Score-based Generative Modeling with Oracle-assisted Guidance: Experiments

-We first demonstrate Gen-neG on a simple dataset of 2D points uniformly distributed on a checkerboard grid as shown in \cref{fig:exp-checkerboard-samples}.
+To develop some insight, we start by demonstrating the principles and performance of \method{} on a dataset of 2-dimensional points uniformly distributed on a checkerboard grid as shown in \cref{fig:exp-checkerboard-samples:a}.
 We apply EDM \citep{karras2022elucidating}, a continuous-time DM, to this problem.
-A baseline DM trained for long enough on this dataset can easily achieve negligible infraction rate.
-However, because our dataset (see the first panel of \cref{fig:exp-checkerboard-samples}) only contains 1000 points the model is prone to over-fitting (see \cref{app:overfitting} for overfitting results).
-We therefore stop training of the baseline DM before it starts overfitting measured by the evidence lower bound (ELBO) on a held-out validation set.
-The second panel of \cref{fig:exp-checkerboard-samples} shows samples drawn from the baseline DM and the third panel shows the improved results after one iteration of \method{}.
-We further report in \cref{fig:exp-checkerboard-scores} the rate of oracle violation $\int_{\rvx\in\Omega^\complement} p_{\theta, \phi^*}$, which we will refer to as the infraction rate, and an ELBO estimate by the trained model after each iteration for up to 5 iterations.
-It demonstrates each iteration of \method{}, improves the infraction rate with a comparable ELBO, at least for the first few iterations. \cref{fig:exp-checkerboard-scores} also shows that distillation does not lead to a significant drop in performance.
+The training dataset only contains 1000 points.
+This makes the model prone to over-fitting.
+As shown in \cref{fig:exp-checkerboard-scores} and further explored in \cref{app:overfitting}(blue dots), training the model for long causes strong overfitting.
+We therefore stop training of the baseline DM before it starts overfitting measured by the evidence lower bound (ELBO) on a held-out validation set. \cref{fig:exp-checkerboard-samples:b} shows samples from this baseline DM and the blue dot with a red edge in \cref{fig:exp-checkerboard-scores} shows its measured performance.

-We also report results for an experiment of one iteration of classifier guidance without the application of proper importance sampling (IS) weights.
-In this case, the classifier is trained on a synthetic dataset with a uniform class distribution.
-The last panel of \cref{fig:exp-checkerboard-samples} visualizes samples from this model.
-While method produces an excellent infraction rate of about $0.03\%$, the classifier severely modifies the shape of the distribution, an undesirable side effect.
-In particular, we can see the areas close to the boundary have strongly reduced density.
-In quantitative terms, we find that the ELBO of this imbalanced classifier approach is $-1.42$, a significantly worse result.
+\cref{fig:exp-checkerboard-samples:c} shows samples from the first iteration of \method{} and the orange stars in \cref{fig:exp-checkerboard-scores} show the metrics for the first five iterations of \method{}.
+These results show \method{} dramatically reduces the rate of infractions while still matching the data distribution for non-infracting regions. \cref{fig:2d-ablation-imbalance} in the appendix shows distilling various \method{} models maintains a comparable performance.

+We test the effectiveness \method{} against training on a larger dataset.
+The green triangles in \cref{fig:exp-checkerboard-scores} show the performance of models trained on datasets up to $10^6$ points ($1000\times$ larger than our original dataset).
+Even the first iteration of \method{} achieves significantly lower infraction rates compared to any of these models.
+This also emphasizes the importance of negative samples, consistent with \citet{giannone2023learning}.

+An alternative approach to learning constrained distributions with diffusion models is diffusion bridges \citep{liu2023learning} that provably produce no infraction.
+However, it requires analytical access to the constraints and quantities that are only tractable under very simple constraints.
+As such it is not applicable to our problem setting.
+Therefore, it should be treated as an upper bound to \method{}'s performance.
+As shown by the brown diamond in \cref{fig:exp-checkerboard-scores}, this method achieves zero infractions with a better ELBO.